-Have you noticed the traditional cleft oak paling fencing?
+As you walk around the centuries-old parkland, have you noticed the traditional cleft oak paling fencing?
 This is a rural craft that we're delighted to be able to keep alive.
 The varied heights of the panels confuse the deer so that they don't jump over the fence, although they easily could!

 The family church

 Your parkland stroll will bring you to St Leonard’s church, rebuilt by Mary Elizabeth Lucy in memory of her husband.

 Where two rivers meet